 This Mulled Gin & Tonic differs from a classic G&T because it is served hot and it is not sparkling.
 I confess I do like my bubbles chilled.
 If you’re after a more traditional G&T, take a look at my award-winning Winter G&T. It is delicious and suitably bubbly.
 But for those of you not dismayed by the lack of bubbles, read on.

 Let’s face it, December in England is a chilly and damp affair, so warm drinks are the order of the day.
-The addition of tonic syrup in place of traditional sparkling tonic water enables the distinctive bitter flavours associated with a G&T to shine through.
-Meanwhile, the hot mulled apple juice helps turn this drink into a lengthy & comforting hug-in-a-stylish mug to savour.
+The addition of tonic syrup in place of traditional sparkling tonic water enables the distinctive bitter flavours associated with a G&T to shine through in this mulled apple gin recipe.
+Meanwhile, the warm mulled apple juice helps turn this drink into a lengthy & comforting hug-in-a-stylish mug to savour.

 On that note, I’m departing to tackle a lengthy list of chores I would sooner not have to face.
-I promise you that by this evening, there will be a glass of this excessively Christmassy Mulled Gin & Tonic in my hands.
+I promise you that by this evening, there will be a glass of this excessively Christmassy hot mulled gin & tonic in my hands.
 Thank you, lovely readers, for repeatedly dropping in to see my latest creations or read my endless waffle.
 Sending you best wishes for a safe and happy Christmas period.

 - 1 ltr/ 4 cups Cloudy apple juice